OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:36

-> Incline my heart to Your testimonies,
+> Draw my heart towards Your testimonies,
-> And not to dishonest gain.
+> And not towards dishonest gain.

 ## Psalm 119:37